 I Recommend this protocol as a safe alternative to the flu vaccination.
 It also works very well for those with active viral and bacterial infections.
 You can use this protocol at the first sign of the flu or as a prophylactic natural flu shot.
 If using in this way, I recommend taking your first regimen the first week of school followed by a second regimen in mid December.
 You should consider seeing your doctor to have your 25 OH D levels (a simple blood test) measured as well.

-This therapy has been used for years by doctors in Europe for many years and is very safe.
+This gluten free vitamin D supplement therapy has been used for years by doctors in Europe for many years and is very safe.
 However; it is contraindicated in patients with kidney disease, sarcoidosis, or high blood calcium levels.
 If you have a kidney disease or abnormally high blood calcium, you should contact your doctor before attempting this therapy.

 For adults that weigh 150 pounds or more